powellb/seapy/README.md

 Note that on PyPI (but nowhere else) the package name is seapy-ocean to avoid a name clash with another package.
 The module name is still seapy.

 SEAPY packages on PyPI have been built and uploaded by Mark Hadfield, [hadfieldnz](https://pypi.org/user/hadfieldnz/).
-There is a source distribution that should build with no problems on Linux (and Mac OSX, but we haven't tested it) and a binary distribution for Windows (64-bit).
+There is a source distribution that should build with no problems on Linux (and Mac OSX, but we haven't tested it).
+In the pst there have been binary distributions for Windows (64-bit), but these have now been deleted as binary builds with PIP are no longer supported.

 In a Conda environment, it is quite possible to install with PIP, but dependency handling and updating will be cleaner if you use the Conda package.